 Improve member satisfaction with the care and services provided by L.A.
-Care's network of providers and identify potential areas for improvement through review of multiple sources of data including evaluation of member grievances and appeals, as well as data collected from the Consumer Assessment of Healthcare Providers and Systems (CAHPS) surveys and Clinician and Group Consumer Assessment of Healthcare Providers and Systems (CG-CAHPS).
+Care's network of providers.
+Identify potential areas for improvement through review of multiple sources of data, including, but not limited to, evaluation of member grievances and appeals, data collected from the Consumer Assessment of Healthcare Providers and Systems (CAHPS) surveys and data collected from the Clinician and Group Consumer Assessment of Healthcare Providers and Systems (CG-CAHPS).

-- Improve overall Rating of the Health Plan on the CAHPS surveys and prioritize areas that impact Rating of the Health Plan. - Identify key drivers that affect CAHPS scores of the health plan. - Collaborate with other departments, to implement company-wide initiatives to provide exemplary service to our members and providers. - Share CG CAHPS data with provider groups, instruct them how to interpret the results and promote member experience interventions and best practices among Participating Physician Groups (PPGs), Management Services Organizations (MSOs) and physician practices/clinics. - Periodic review of key service-related reports from both the health plan and delegated entities to identify opportunities to improve service and customer satisfaction. - Leverage Appeals and Grievances data to gain insight into the drivers of member dissatisfaction and develop interventions to address these concerns in collaboration with vendors and delegated entities. - Identify key areas for improvement, develop and monitor interventions based on the findings in the key service-related reports.
-Monitor results of the interventions. - Ensure that the provision of healthcare services is accessible and available in order to meet the needs of our members. - Work with provider groups to improve overall members access to care during and after hours.
+- Improve overall Rating of the Health Plan on the CAHPS surveys and prioritize areas impacting Rating of the Health Plan. - Identify key drivers affecting CAHPS scores of the health plan. - Collaborate with other departments and implement company-wide initiatives to provide exemplary service to our members and providers. - Share CG-CAHPS data with provider groups, instruct them how to interpret the results and promote member experience interventions and best practices among Participating Physician Groups (PPGs), Management Services Organizations (MSOs) and physician practices/clinics. - Periodic review of key service-related reports from both the health plan and delegated entities to identify opportunities to improve service and customer satisfaction. - Leverage Appeals and Grievances data to gain insight into the drivers of member dissatisfaction and develop interventions to address these concerns in collaboration with vendors and delegated entities. - Identify key areas for improvement, develop and monitor interventions based on the findings in the key service-related reports.
+Monitor results of the interventions. - Ensure that the provision of healthcare services is accessible and available in order to meet the needs of our members. - Work with provider groups to improve overall members access to care during and after hours. - Offer regular webinars and patient experience trainings for clinicians and staff at clinics, PPGs, MSOs, and plan partners.